What are Scales and How Can They Help Us Learn About Keys?

 Have you ever had conversation with someone about their bygone days of learning a musical instrument?

+Often the conversation begins with them remarking, “You’re taking music lessons?
+Nice.
 Yeah, I took some piano lessons when I was younger.
-I really liked it, but I really wasn’t any good.
+I really liked it, but I wasn't really any good.
 Think I learned Fur Elise and some Mozart and, you know, did scales and stuff…”

-And while, yes, scales as dexterity exercises are important for our technical facilities (most styles of music feature them verbatim at some point), they offer an equal and perhaps greater value when considered in a way that we might think of as being, well…linguistic.
+And while, yes, scales as dexterity exercises are important for our technical facilities (almost all styles of music use them), they offer an equal and perhaps greater value when considered in a way that we might think of as being, well…linguistic.

-Basically, scales contain the materials--the letters--we use to write the poetry for a given musical moment.
-Whether it’s Bach elaborating contrapuntal lines, Chopin unleashing flurries of hyper-ornamentation, or John Coltrane blowing sheets of sound, nearly all music utilizes scales as an infrastructural design component.
-In other words: scales are blueprints for the notes we will generally use for a given portion of music.
+Basically, scales contain the core material we use to write the poetry for a given musical moment.
+Whether it’s Bach elaborating contrapuntal lines, Chopin unleashing flurries of hyper-ornamentation, or John Coltrane blowing sheets of sound, a great deal of music utilizes scales as an infrastructural design component.
+In other words: scales are blueprints for the notes we will use for a given portion of music.
 You will almost always be able to reference a scale to help you better understand the notes you’re playing, and (perhaps more importantly for our purposes), the key that you’re playing in.

 In this article, we’ll learn about scales with the intent of applying that knowledge to learning about keys as we move forward in this series.